jacobgreen4477/btc_img_realtime_prediction/README.md

 <ul>

 #### auto-unkown address saver
-<li> 1. among unknown address, save the adress which more than 10,000 btc receiver in a day </li>
+<li> 1. among unknown address, save the address which more than 10,000 btc be sent in a day </li>
 <li> 2. collect those addresses and put them in a working list </li>
 <li> 3. and also check wheather on that day, btc price is up or down by what percentage </li>
 <li> 4. when have a time, search and analysis the address </li>